GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 The root URL will the protocol and hostname of your Keycloak instance (for example, https://signon.example.com).

+You can optionally set `link-to-existing-gerrit-accounts = true` if you want the provider to link a account based on the username instead of trying to create a new account, see below migration from LDAP.

 You can optionally set `use-preferred-username = false` if you would prefer to not have the `preferred_username` token be automatically set as the users username, and instead let users choose their own usernames.
+If you use the `link-to-existing-gerrit-accounts = true` setting, you also need to use the `use-preferred-username = true` setting.

 ### Authentik